HewlettPackard/networking-oneview/README.rst

 To achieve this, the driver:

 - Creates a network in OneView for each network in Neutron

 - Adds networks to Uplink Sets in OneView according to physical provider-network --> Uplink Set mappings, as defined in the driver config file

     - "Ethernet" Uplink Sets are used with "vlan" typed provider networks
     - "Untagged" Uplink Sets are used with "flat" typed provider networks
     - other kinds of Uplink Sets neither other types of provider networks are used

-    > manual mapping of Neutron flat networks onto specified pre-existing networks of OneView
+- Manual mapping of Neutron flat networks onto specified pre-existing networks of OneView

     - this covers migration from the flat model to the multi-tenant model

-    > creates, removes and updates connections in Server Profiles, implementing Neutron port binding
+- Creates, removes and updates connections in Server Profiles, implementing Neutron port binding

     - works only with vif_type = baremetal
     - expects Server Hardware UUID and boot priority in the local_link_information of the port

 Install